peterHoburg/python_docker_example/README.md

 `example:local` is the `name:tag`

-`.` is telling docker to use the "Dockerfile" in the current directory. '.' could also be a path to any directory. `~/example_project/Dockerfile` is an example.
+`.` is telling docker to use the Dockerfile in the current directory. `.` could also be a path to any directory. `~/example_project/Dockerfile` is an example.

 See [the docker build docs](https://docs.docker.com/engine/reference/commandline/build/) for more information.